Macrometacorp/docs/docs/cep/query-guide/query.md

 **Purpose**

-Having helps to select the events that are relevant for the output based on the attributes those are produced by the `select` clause and omit the ones that are not.
+Having helps to SELECT the events that are relevant for the output based on the attributes those are produced by the `SELECT` clause and omit the ones that are not.

 **Syntax**